casomarr/Inception/srcs/requirements/WordPress/dockerfile_explanation.md

 `RUN apt-get install -y php7.3 && php-fpm && php-mysql && mariadb-client`

+"mariadb-client" is a package that includes mysql tools.

 Download WordPress by giving wget its link

-`RUN wget https://fr.wordpress.org/wordpress-6.0-fr_FR.tar.gz -P /var/www`
+`RUN wget https://fr.wordpress.org/wordpress-6.4-fr_FR.tar.gz -P /var/www`

 - we indicate wget to download wordpress in the folder /var/www since
 - we have indicated it was the primary folder to display in the NGINX container